CPMpy/cpmpy/docs/solvers.md

                       novar=[1, 2, 3])  # optional, what not to scan for vars
 ```

+A minimal example of the DirectConstraint for every supported solver is [in the test suite](https://github.com/CPMpy/cpmpy/tree/master/tests/test_direct.py).

+The `DirectConstraint` is a very powerful primitive to get the most out of specific solvers.
+See the following examples: [nonogram_ortools.ipynb](https://github.com/CPMpy/cpmpy/tree/master/examples/nonogram_ortools.ipynb) using of a helper function that generates automatons with DirectConstraints; [vrp_ortools.py](https://github.com/CPMpy/cpmpy/tree/master/examples/vrp_ortools.ipynb) demonstrating ortools' newly introduced multi-circuit global constraint through DirectConstraint; and [pctsp_ortools.py](https://github.com/CPMpy/cpmpy/tree/master/examples/pctsp_ortools.ipynb) that uses a DirectConstraint to use ortools circuit to post a sub-circuit constraint as needed for this price-collecting TSP variant.

 ### Directly accessing the underlying solver

 The `DirectConstraint("AddAllDifferent", iv)` is equivalent to the following code, which demonstrates that you can mix the use of CPMpy with calling the underlying solver directly: